Remote Shutter Release Guide

 Simply put, when you press a shutter button, it causes the camera to release the shutter.
 The sensor is exposed to the incoming light for the duration of time set by the shutter speed.

 However, there are times when you cannot physically push that shutter button.
-In those circumstances, you need a remote shutter release.
+In those circumstances, you need a specific camera accessory called a remote shutter release.

 What Is a Remote Shutter Release?